Exploring Your Options

 Back To Top

 While in high school students with disabilities are covered under a law called the Individuals with Disabilities Act (IDEA), which provided a free, appropriate public education in the least restrictive environment.
 Under IDEA, it was the school’s responsibility to identify students with disabilities and provide services.
 IDEA does not apply to colleges and universities.
-They are governed by a set of other laws: the Americans with Disabilities Act (ADA), Section 504 of the Vocational Rehabilitation Act, and other pertinent state laws.
-Students (not parents) will have the responsibility as a college student that they did not have as a high school student.
-These laws make it the student’s responsibility to request services and provide appropriate documentation of their disability.
-The college will determine what accommodations the student will receive after documentation has been reviewed and information has been gathered from the student.
-Students must be actively involved in the process.
+They fall under civil rights laws like the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
+Under these laws, students with disabilities must request accommodations and submit documentation showing why they need these accommodations.

 Along with the Postsecondary Disability Support Services fact sheet, refer to the U.S. Department of Education, Office for Civil Rights’ resource entitled "Students with Disabilities Preparing for Postsecondary Education: Know Your Rights and Responsibilities.”